-"Well-known research institutes** already use our software for long-term preservation.
-As experts in reliable archiving software, we optimize how unstructured data is stored,” says Thomas Thalmann, CEO at PoINT Software & Systems GmbH.
+"Well-known research institutions already use our software for long-term archiving.
+As experts for reliable archiving software we optimize the storage of unstructured data", says Thomas Thalmann, Managing Director of PoINT Software & Systems GmbH.